fangohr/oommf/README.rst

 How can I exchange files between the host and the container?

-- The current working directory in the host is shared with the ``/io`` directory in the container
+- The current working directory in the host is shared with the ``/io`` directory in the container.
 - This can be used to exchange ``mif`` files and data files with the container environment.
 For example:

   - create the ``mif`` file on the host
-  - then run docker to tell oommf to process the ``mif`` file and create data files in the process
+  - then run docker to tell OOMMF to process the ``mif`` file and create data files in the process
   - then analyse data files on the host.